freeCodeCamp/freeCodeCamp/guide/english/python/object-oriented-programming/constructors/index.md

 ```
 __init__(self)
 ```
 and is defined under class variables in the class defenition, in python we are only allowed to have one constructor since function overloading is not used in the language.
+We can define a function with the same name multiple times but python will use the function which was defined last, we can see it as overriding the previous function.

 ## Constructor example